-2.2 Sensor Installation
+2.2 Sensor installation

-Once the location of the sensor has been selected, the R 1" female thread is welded on the duct wall.
+Once the location of the sensor has been selected, the R 1" female thread is welded on the duct wall and opened by drill completely.

 Then the G 1" male thread, of the sensor is screwed in until the connection is tight.
 Sealing has to be checked.